bruniss/nnUNet_personal_extended/readme.md

 some from jun ma here: https://github.com/JunMa11/SegLossOdyssey

-dist from andy s ding here: https://github.com/andy-s-ding/nnUNet/tree/tbone-nnunet
+dist from andy s ding here: https://github.com/andy-s-ding/nnUNet/tree/tbone-nnunet *works great, but must precompute dist maps*

-nextOU topology aware losses from here: https://github.com/PengchengShi1220/NexToU?tab=readme-ov-file
+nextOU topology aware losses from here: https://github.com/PengchengShi1220/NexToU?tab=readme-ov-file *not yet working*

 some have their own trainer class, some do not, i have not finished implementing most of theese